At the "Golden Circle" Stockholm: Reception

 The music has been described as "brilliant, optimistic closely unified thematic improvisations".
 "Snowflakes and Sunshine" marked the introduction of his unconventional violin and trumpet playing.
 "In Coleman's hands, both instruments are refunctioned into 'sound tools' (...) producers of sounds, rhythms and emotions."

 The Penguin Guide to Jazz listed both volumes as part of its "Core Collection" and gave each a four-star rating (of a possible four stars).
-Pitchfork ranked the album as the 156th best of the 1960s.